Moors murders: Later investigation

 On 19 December, David Smith, then 38, spent about four hours on the moor helping police identify additional areas to be searched.
 DCS Topping continued to visit Hindley in prison, along with her solicitor Michael Fisher and her spiritual counsellor, Peter Timms, who had been a prison governor before becoming a Methodist minister.
-On 10 February 1987 Hindley formally confessed to involvement in all five murders, but this was not made public for more than a month.
+On 10 February 1987, Hindley formally confessed to involvement in all five murders, but this was not made public for more than a month.
 The tape recording of her statement was over seventeen hours long; Topping described it as a "very well worked out performance in which, I believe, she told me just as much as she wanted me to know, and no more".
 He added that he "was struck by the fact that [in Hindley's telling] she was never there when the killings took place.
 She was in the car, over the brow of the hill, in the bathroom and even, in the case of the Evans murder, in the kitchen"; he felt he "had witnessed a great performance rather than a genuine confession".
+Topping was also among those who would go on to publicly express doubt over whether Hindley’s reported remorse and rehabilitation were genuine rather than a mere ploy to boost her chances of parole.

 Police visited Brady in prison again and told him of Hindley's confession, which at first he refused to believe.
 Once presented with some of the details that Hindley had provided of Reade's abduction, Brady decided that he too was prepared to confess, but on one condition: that immediately afterwards he be given the means to commit suicide, a request with which it was impossible for the authorities to comply.